 You will develop specialised knowledge of the accounting discipline, including technical skills and critical thinking, as well as the skills to collect, measure, and communicate financial information in a range of situations.

 This degree comprises a set of core units in accounting, auditing, information systems, economics, finance, business, statistics, and law.
-In addition to the core, there are optional majors in Advanced Accounting, Agribusiness, Finance, or Managing Organisations and People.
+In addition to the core, there are optional majors in Advanced Accounting, Agribusiness, Finance, Business Analysis and Transformation.

 As an alternative to these majors, the Bachelor of Accounting allows you to choose elective units from other disciplines across the University.
 You might choose a set of units that will equip you for a career in a particular industry.
 If your aim is to become an accountant: